chuckwondo/dsp/05b-python_advanced.md

 ####Q1.
 Find how many different degrees there are, and their frequencies: Ex:  PhD, ScD, MD, MPH, BSEd, MS, JD, etc.

 > Strictly speaking, there are 9 different degrees, but one of them is `0`, so there are only 8 sensible values.
 Here are the frequencies of all 9:
+>
 >     [('0', 1), ('BSEd', 1), ('JD', 1), ('MA', 1), ('MD', 1), ('MPH', 2), ('MS', 2), ('PhD', 31), ('ScD', 6)]

 ####Q2.
 Find how many different titles there are, and their frequencies:  Ex:  Assistant Professor, Professor

-> There are 3 distinct titles: [('Assistant Professor of Biostatistics', 12), ('Associate Professor of Biostatistics', 12), ('Professor of Biostatistics', 13)]
+> There are 3 distinct titles:
+>
+> 1. Assistant Professor of Biostatistics, 12
+> 1. Associate Professor of Biostatistics, 12
+> 1. Professor of Biostatistics, 13

 ####Q3.
 Search for email addresses and put them in a list.
 Print the list of email addresses.